Jessica Aguirre: Biography

 Jessica Aguirre is a first generation Cuban-American, the daughter of immigrants.
 She grew up in Florida.

 Aguirre began her broadcasting career while a student at the University of Miami.
-While living in Florida, she was hired as a general assignment reporter for Fox affiliate WSVN.
+Jessica began her career working for Univision's local owned and operated television station, WLTV-23's as assignment desk assistant. in 1988 she became a reporter for the network's first lifestyle news magazine, "TV Mujer", (TV Woman), before she jumped to WCIX, then CBS's Miami affiliate.
+Two years later, she was hired as a general assignment reporter for Fox affiliate WSVN.
 She was promoted to co-anchor for the station's 10:00 pm newscast, which also featured a young Jillian Warry reporting the weather.

 Aguirre then made her way to Los Angeles, California, where she worked at ABC owned-and-operated station KABC-TV as a reporter and anchor.
 After her work in Los Angeles, in the mid-1990s, Aguirre came to the San Francisco Bay Area where she was hired by KGO-TV Channel 7.

 After leaving her KGO position, Aguirre was hired as an anchor for NBC-owned-and-operated station KNTV Channel 11.
 She currently anchors the station's 6:00 pm and 11:00 pm newscasts, as well as hosting the Emmy-nominated NBC Class Action.

 Aguirre is a member of the National Academy of Television Arts and Sciences.